auxdotnet/playlist-copy/README.md

 The current work on the project deals with an improvement of the Code-Architecture, because the original code was written a few years ago.

 TODO:
-* Right now the GUI components want to be separated from the controller compoenents (maybe MVP)
+* Separate project components into three-tier-packages and maybe use a UI design patern (maybe MVP)
-* Additionally a new GUI, implementd with JavaFX, wants to be added
+* Add new GUI with JavaFX